heanuea/UC-as-u-know-it/README.md

 ###Issues
-See the Issues i had during the development
+See the Issues i had during the development [Issues](https://github.com/heanuea/UC-as-u-know-it/issues)

+### License

+This project is licensed under the GMIT License - see the [LICENSE.md](LICENSE.md) file for details